fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::::AccordionContent

-If a payment is marked as `failed` and money is debited from investors account, it could be due to inactivity or delayed realisation.
+If a payment is marked as `failed` and money is debited from investors account, it could be due to inactivity or delayed realisation of payment.
 You can reach out to FP support team for assistance.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle Can I change the theme of web page received in token url?

-::::AccordionContent

-Currently, FP only supports customization of checkout page for razorpay as a payment gateway by using [SDK options](https://docs.fintechprimitives.com/payments/Razorpay-SDK-options/).

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle How do i setup Razorpay SDK options in payment response?

-::::AccordionContent

-You can reach out to FP support team for setting up SDK options.

 ::::EndAccordionContent

 ::EndAccordionItem

 ::AccordionItem